 The result, when the magazine was launched in December 2011, was an extremely informative and professional, high end communication – appropriate for the international, specialist audience.
 Trade Exchange has since gone from strength to strength with each issue.
 At least 1,000 copies are printed each time and distributed globally to senior stakeholders in hundreds of banks worldwide as well as decision makers in governments, treasuries, development agencies and think tanks.

-We produce Trade Exchange magazine twice a year and are pleased to say that it has set the standard and is now recognised as the market leader within the development sector.
+Whether produced as a quarterly, bi-yearly or stand-alone review, Trade Exchange magazine has set the standard and is now recognised as the market leader within the development sector.
 As well as raising the profile of the EBRD’s Trade Finance Programme, the magazine enables the team running the programme to enhance understanding of all aspects of international trade deals and forge new economic links between countries and territories.